curthayman/wifipineapplepager-payloads/library/user/reconnaissance/find_hackers/README.md

 # Find Hackers
 WiFi + BLE passive hacker detection payload for Hak5 Pineapple Pager.

-Designed for the **Hak5 Pineapple Pager**, capable of detecting suspicious network and Bluetooth activity and identifying nearby devices that may resemble and operate like common hacking tools (Pineapple Pager, WiFi Pineapple, Flipper device, stingray hunter).
+Designed for the **Hak5 Pineapple Pager**, capable of detecting suspicious network and Bluetooth activity and identifying nearby devices that may resemble and operate like common hacking tools (Pineapple Pager, WiFi Pineapple, Flipper Zero, stingray hunter).

 > **For authorized security research, red-teaming, and situational awareness only.**
 > You are responsible for complying with all laws in your region.